 Wasps are known to sing even when they are not provoked.
-Therefore, it's essential to understand the correct methods on how to get rid of a wasp nest correctly.
-Removing a wasp nest can be challenging as a sting from a wasp can be extremely painful, especially if there is a chance that you may be allergic to a wasp sting.
+Therefore, it’s essential to understand the correct methods on how to get rid of a wasps nest correctly.
+Getting rid of a wasp nest can be challenging as a sting from a wasp (or multiple) can be extremely painful, especially if there is a chance that you may be allergic to a wasp sting.
 Wasp nest removal is therefore required when you notice any level of activity in and around your property.
-To reduce the risk of being stung.

 Although we offer tips on how to get rid of a wasp nest, we always advise not to attempt it yourself.
-Instead, get a professional pest control company to remove the wasp nest.
-Removing a wasp nest can be extremely dangerous.
-Multiple stings can lead to a hospital visit and in rare cases where wasps have stung inside the mouth or other sensitive areas - death.
+Instead, visit our Wasp Pest Control page to book a treatment.
+Removing a wasp nest can be extremely dangerous as multiple stings can lead to a hospital visit and in rare cases where wasps have stung inside the mouth or other sensitive areas – death!

 About Wasp Nests

-Wasp nests have been known to home up to 20,000 wasps.
-Nests can grow to the size of a small car if they are left untouched.
+Wasp nests have been known to home up to 20,000 wasps and nests can grow to the size of a small car if they are left untouched.
 Mind-boggling figures!
 The usual places in which wasps nests are found are loft spaces, sheds or inside cavity walls.
-However, they really can nest anywhere, so don't be surprised if you find a wasp nest in an unusual place.
+However, they really can nest anywhere, so don’t be surprised if you find a wasp nest in an unusual place.

 Wasps are different from bees in the fact that they can sting continuously.
 Therefore, a wasp nest is capable of literally thousands and thousands of stings.
-Meaning as soon as you notice a wasp nest, you should be looking for methods on how to remove a wasp nest.
+Meaning as soon as you notice a wasp nest, you should be looking for methods on how to get rid of a wasp nest.

 Wasp nests are made from chewed wood and saliva, this forms a paper mache material which is robust, lightweight and because of the original design, surprisingly waterproof.